-Guidance X.X.X - Use of more than one target XBRL document for an Inline XBRL Document Set (IXDS)
+Guidance 3.5.3 - Use of more than one target XBRL document for an Inline XBRL Document Set

-Only one main XBRL instance document is expected in a filing.
-Therefore, the annual report content must be in a default target document (i.e. without the target attribute) and any other content - including, but not limited to, an auditor's report - should be in a specific target document.
+One main XBRL instance document is expected in a filing.
+Therefore, the annual report content must be in a default target document (i.e. without the target attribute) and any other target documents should be in a specific target document.

-KVK-FR-XXX: The default target attribute MUST be used for the annual report content.
+G3-5-3\1: The default target attribute MUST be used for the annual report content.